sffornasari/Chrysopelea/README.md

 # Chrysopelea
 ![Logo](/flogo.png)\
-A simple script for apply LSE to GPS data.
+A simple script for applying LSE to GPS data.
 It was developed for the final project of the ICTP diploma/PhD Space Geodesy course.

-The procedure implemented is a semplified version of the one described in\
+The procedure implemented is a simplified version of the one described in\
 Barzaghi, R., Borghi, A. Theory of second order stationary random processes applied to GPS coordinate time-series. *GPS Solut* **22**, 86 (2018). https://doi.org/10.1007/s10291-018-0748-4

 ## The implemented procedure
- Using the 'color noise' stochastic model, each component of the data has been processed with the following scheme:
+ Using the 'colour noise' stochastic model, each component of the data has been processed with the following scheme:

 1. In a pre-processing phase the data are interpolated to remove possible data gap;